unit-io/unitd/README.md

 Unitd can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging.
 Unitd is perfect for the internet of things and internet connected devices.

 ## Quick Start
-To build Unitd from source code use go get command.
-Copy unitdb.conf to the path unitd binary is placed.
+To build Unitd from source code use go get command and copy [unitd.conf](https://github.com/unit-io/unitd/tree/master/unitd.conf) to the path unitd binary is placed.

 > go get -u github.com/unit-io/unitd && unitd